And it's great to have you with us on our first day of podcasting at www.rushlinbaugh.com.

 The race was too close to call, except for those 130,000 votes.

-This impeachment stuff is not just going to remain on websites.
+And now to attempt to tie the administration that you watch, this impeachment stuff is not just going to remain on websites.

-That is it now hasn't.
+That is, it now hasn't.

-Here's uh Alan in Atlanta.
+Here's Alan in Atlanta.

 Alan, I'm glad you called.